-• TARDINESS
+TARDINESS

 Being on time is a very important life skill.
-Students are expected to be in class when the block begins.
-Students who are tardy for First Block should sign in with the greeter and receive a pass to class.
+Students are expected to be in class when the class period begins.
+Students who are tardy for First Period should sign in with the greeter and receive a pass to class.
 Teachers will inform students of their individual tardy policy.
 Tardiness may result in loss of credit for coursework missed, and time may be made up outside of the school day.
+Habitual tardiness can lead to truancy.

-• TRUANCY
+TRUANCY

-Definition: When a student is absent from class without parental request or administrative approval, the absence is considered a truancy.
+Definition: When a student is absent or habitually tardy from class without an approved reason, the absence is considered a truancy.
 Absences that are not excused within two days are truancies.
 It is the student's responsibility to make sure his or her absences are verified.

-• CONSEQUENCES OF TRUANCY
+CONSEQUENCES OF TRUANCY